sjagata/knowledgeCorner/AngularJS/Angular4/angularJS4.md

 This is a performance hit

 ### What is Async Pipe?
+* This is used to help us transform data we gat asynchronously and output in the template.

 Without **async** it will display [object object](since promise is a object) because angular doesn't know But we know after 2 seconds it gonna be a string
 So here we can use buil-in pipe called **async**